prody/ProDy-website/tutorials/insty_tutorial/intro.rst

 Besides ProDy_, the Matplotlib_ library and VMD_ program are required for some steps in the tutorial.
 IPython_ is highly recommended for interactive usage.

-Moreover, in the case of predicting protein-ligand interactions or in the case of the lack of hydrogen atoms in protein structure, PLIP_ and Openbabel_ or PDBfixer_ are required, respectively.
+Moreover, in the case of the lack of hydrogen atoms in protein structure, additional package such as Openbabel_ or PDBfixer_ are required for predicting hydrogen bonds.

 .. _PLIP: https://github.com/pharmai/plip
 .. _Openbabel: https://github.com/openbabel